-No California-specific and statistically significant estimate of the cost of multi-hour and multi-day outages to customers is available in the industry.
+No California-specific and statistically significant Developers utilize the modularity of battery outages to customers is available in the industry. participation strategies.
 Our estimates of outage mitigation value are likely conservative and likely do not reflect the full range of benefits across circumstances, locations, or the diversity of specific customer needs.